Updating previous Practice Centre content

 The General Manager Practice signs off minor amendments.
 Minor amendments involve strengthening practice and optimising the content for the web (for example, headings, bullets, plain language, active sentences).

-Sign-off for significant change or new content is made by the Chief Social Worker/Deputy Chief Executive Professional Practice.
+Sign-off for significant change or new content is made by the Deputy Chief Executive Quality Practice and Experiences.

 Small changes and updates